 During that six months it did not feel like I was making any significant progress during any one workout, but when I look back over my notes it's as clear as day.

-However, there is another benefit in keeping a workout journal that is possibly even more beneficial.
+However, there is another benefit in keeping a workout journal that is possibly even more important.

 When you've got a full notebook, with a workout tracked on nearly every page, you really don't want to break the cycle - it provides motivation to keep going.
 To not leave a page blank.

-So your diary with help you progress, help you understand your progress and motivate you to keep going.
+So your diary will help you progress, help you understand your progress and motivate you to keep going.